scipy-conference/scipy_proceedings_2010/allen/my_paper.rst

 calculator.

 .. figure:: calculatorinterface.png
-   :scale: 95

-   **Figure 5**: *Descriptor Calls*: The Descriptors are called as members of type-specific Descriptor Calculators through the type-agnostic Calculator Interface, which is melded into AstroData via metaprogramming techniques.
+   *Descriptor Calls*: The Descriptors are called as members of type-specific Descriptor Calculators through the type-agnostic Calculator Interface, which is melded into AstroData via metaprogramming techniques.

 Examples
 ========